TYW-Lab/TYW-Lab.github.io/_pages/contact.md

 1. You are interested in honing your writing skills in order to be better at conveying your ideas and discoveries to the scientific community and beyond.
 1. You enjoy working in a team, sharing knowledge among team members, and learning from others (including your peers, seniors, and juniors).

-If you have not applied to a Ph.D. program yet, you may consider applying to [ECE Ph.D. program](https://www.bu.edu/eng/academics/explore-degree-programs/phd-in-electrical-engineering/) (in electrophysics track) and/or [BME Ph.D.
+If you plan to apply to a Ph.D. program that starts in Fall 2024, you can consider applying to [ECE Ph.D. program](https://www.bu.edu/eng/academics/explore-degree-programs/phd-in-electrical-engineering/) (in electrophysics track) and/or [BME Ph.D.
 Program](https://www.bu.edu/eng/academics/explore-degree-programs/phd-in-biomedical-engineering/) at Boston University.
 Both deadlines are December 15, 2023.

 <b>For prospective postdocs</b>: I currently have one open position for postdoc.
 Please contact me as long as you are interested in our research topics.